binary-com/deriv-api-docs/docs/languages/javascript/websocket-connection/index.md

 - **error**:
   Fired when a connection with a WebSocket has been closed because of an error, such as when some data couldn't be sent.
 Also available via the onerror property.

-let's add an event listener for these events on our websocket connection
+Let's add an event listener for these events on our WebSocket connection.

 ```js title="index.js"
 // subscribe to `open` event